- The Secret Ingredient: King Oyster Mushrooms

-- Brush and evenly coat the mushroom pieces on both sides.
+- Brush and evenly coat the mushroom pieces with the sauce combination on both sides.

-- Finally, remove mushroom bacon slices from the oven and allow the pieces to crisp up for at least 5 minutes before serving.
-This will allow the bacon to further firm up.
+- Finally, remove mushroom bacon slices from the oven and allow the pieces to sit and crisp up for at least 5 minutes before serving.

 - Feel free to adjust the ingredients to your liking.
 Taste the spice mix to see if it’s to your liking.
 For example, if you want more sweetness, add more maple syrup.